Kansas Child Support Laws: Guidelines and Calculations

 - Public assistance based on financial need (Medicaid, SSI, TANF)

-- Gifts and inheritances (generally)
+- Gifts and inheritances (generally excluded)

 Adjustments to Gross Income